b0g3r/jibrel_test_assignment/README.md

 Configuration for flake8 and mypy placed in setup.cfg

-Use dephell for converting poetry format to requirements.txt format:
+Use dephell for converting poetry format to requirements.txt format (see [issue](https://github.com/dephell/dephell/issues/56) about different environments converting):

-`poetry run dephell convert`
+`poetry run dephell deps convert`

 ## Structure
 See readmes in directories and docstrings in modules.